torgrimt/zabbix-ntfy/README.md

 ## Customization
 ### Message Priority
 Priorities are, by default, based on the Zabbix Triggers priority.
 To adjust the levels, go to *Alerts -> Media Types -> ntfy.sh* and adjust the `Priority_*` parameters to your liking.
 These options match the [NTFY API](https://docs.ntfy.sh/publish/#message-priority).
-## Customization
-### Message Priority
-Priorities are, by default, based on the Zabbix Triggers priority.
-To adjust the levels, go to *Alerts -> Media Types -> ntfy.sh* and adjust the `Priority_*` parameters to your liking.
-These options match the [NTFY API](https://docs.ntfy.sh/publish/#message-priority).